 Butter some large pans.
 Sprinkle them with cornmeal if you like.
 You can also line them with parchment paper.
-Lay the loaves on the pans and give each one several diagonal slashes with a sharp knife.
-This will allow the loaves to rise without exploding.
+Lay the loaves on the pans.

 Cover them with damp cloths or plastic wrap again and set to rise in a warm place again, until they come close to double in size.
 Preheat the oven to 375.

-Put the pans in the oven and throw some ice cubes in or spray some water in with a mister, and close the oven quickly, to give it a nice crust.
+Give each loaf several deep, diagonal slashes with a sharp knife.
+This will allow the loaves to rise without exploding.
+Put the pans in the oven and throw some ice cubes in the bottom of the oven, or spray some water in with a mister, and close the oven quickly, to give the bread a nice crust.